Knee Pain Physiotherapy in Singapore

 • What should I not do during knee pain?

 Avoid high-impact activities like running, jumping, or kickboxing as they can worsen the pain and damage your joints.
 Exercises like deep squats and lunges also put unnecessary stress on your knees and should be skipped.
+For safe recovery and guided rehabilitation, explore our services designed to help you move better without risking further injury.

 • What can I do to reduce swelling in my knee?

 To reduce the swelling in your knee, you can apply ice to your knee for 15 to 20 minutes every two to four hours.
 If the swelling does not subside, you should consult your doctor immediately.
+For personalised advice or to book a consultation with our physiotherapists, contact us today.

 • Is physiotherapy good for knee pain?

 Yes, it provides targeted exercises and therapies designed to strengthen the muscles around the knee, improve flexibility, and reduce pain.
 Physiotherapy also addresses the underlying causes of knee pain and helps in preventing future issues.
+To hear how others have benefited from our treatments, read our testimonials, or contact us to start your recovery journey today.

 • How many physiotherapy sessions are required to get rid of knee pain?

 This depends on the severity of the knee pain, the underlying cause, and individual progress.
 While some patients may begin to see improvements within 1 to 2 sessions, others may require anywhere from 8 to 10 sessions, depending on the nature of their injury.
 In cases of permanent knee damage, lifelong pain management strategies may be necessary.
 Some patients may choose to continue activities they love, even if it affects their full recovery.
 In such cases, we are here to help manage their pain and ensure a balance between performance and comfort.
 Your physiotherapist will assess your condition and provide a personalised treatment plan to determine the exact number of sessions required.
+To learn more about our approach at our physiotherapy clinic in Singapore or to schedule your session, contact us today.

 Go to Top